mnelson4/printmyblog/readme.txt

 == Changelog ==

-= 3.4.0 xxxxx =
+= 3.4.0 July 28, 2021 =
 * Content editing page redesign (select all, move buttons, improved design)
-* Content Editing defaults to not show content already in projecti
+* Content Editing defaults to not show content already in project
+* "Choose Design" step now has a "Customize" button to customize the design, and "Choose Design" to skip customizing it
 * Add integration with Google Language Translator plugin
 * Allow showing custom fields (postmeta) in classic designs
 * Pro Print show password-protected posts completely
+* Color-code formats to help identify when choosing or customizing the digital or print PDF formats

 = 3.3.9 June 18, 2021 =
 * Remove left margin on leftmost print button